Home

 Companion Planting

-• Negative affects: apple, pumpkin, tomato
+• Negative effects: apple, pumpkin, tomato

 Watering - Regular watering from emergence to blossom; after blossom less water is needed; usually rainfall is adequate when using mulch.
 Keep moist if weather is extremely hot and dry.